 - Implant Extrusion: One of the most critical risks associated with the surgery is breast extrusion.
-In some cases, where the skin is very thin, implant may explode.
-In such cases the doctors try to place the implants below the chest muscle.
+In some cases, where the skin is very thin, the implant may explode.
+In such cases, the doctors try to place the implants below the chest muscle.

 - Capsular Contraction: This breast augmentation complication involves contraction or tightening of the implants.
 It forms a capsule around the implant which makes it look unnatural.

 - An infection might occur in the implants.

 Although, once the implant is settled, the patient’s body accepts it; there are not many long-term complications.
 In the future, many modifications or correction surgeries can be performed such as breast enlargement, etc.

 Follow-ups Post Breast Implants – What to Expect?

 Recovery downtime with Implant is less as compared to DIEP Flap Surgery.
 Mostly mammography and other tests constitute pre-operative procedures.
 Post breast reconstruction, the diagnostic modality is usually an MRI.
 Mammography is of no value once the breast is out.

 Can the Cancer Return after Reconstruction?